-Guidelines for Scheduling Task Administration Time 1.
-Pre-administration tasks, including reading instructions to students and answering questions 10 minutes 2.
-Distribution of test materials to students 5 minutes 3.
-Administration of unit Refer to Unit Testing Times below (60-90 minutes) End-of-unit activities, including logging students out of TestNav and collecting test materials 5-15 minutes
+Task Administration Time Pre-administration tasks, including reading instructions to students and answering questions 10 minutes Guidalines for 2.
+Distribution of test materials to students 5 minutes Guidelines for Scheduling 3.
+Administration of unit Refer to Unit Testing Times below (60-90 minutes) 4.
+Provide additional 30 minutes for each student to complete the unit.
+30 minutes End-of-unit activities, including logging students out of TestNav and collecting test materials 5-15 minutes

 Unit Testing Time is the amount of time that must be provided to any student who needs it to complete the unit.
-Tables 2.1-2.3 show the amount of time for each unit.
+Tables 2.1-2.2 show the amount of time for each unit.
 TAs are responsible for keeping track of time during testing.
-Please note, in grades 6, 7, and for high school the total unit testing time for Unit 1 mathematics includes the time for both non-calculator and calculator sections.
+Please note, in grades 6 and 7 the total unit testing time for Unit 1 mathematics includes the time for both non-calculator and calculator sections.

 If all students have completed testing before the end of the unit testing time, the unit may end.
-Once the unit testing time has been reached, the unit must end, except for students with extended time accommodations.
 Refer to DoDEA policy and guidance for additional information.